 For Thierry Michon, the gregarious force behind one of the Loire’s best-kept secrets, Domaine Saint Nicolas, it’s all about the soil.
 Working on […]Keep Reading

 For Thierry Michon, the gregarious force behind one of the Loire’s best-kept secrets, Domaine Saint Nicolas, it’s all about the soil.
-Working on schist and silex a stone’s throw away from the Atlantic, Thierry is the prophet of biodynamics in this tiny viticultural area.
+Working on schist and silex, a stone’s throw away from the Atlantic, Thierry is the prophet of biodynamics in this tiny viticultural area.
 His vineyards never see a non-organic product.
 He has slowly purchased buffer zones all around his property to prevent chemical products from other winemakers from seeping into his parcels.
-For him, biodynamics isn’t a pragmatic consideration, it’s a religion.
+For him, biodynamics isn’t a pragmatic consideration.
+It’s a religion.

-Domaine Saint Nicolas sits at the extreme southern end of the Loire delta, just south of Muscadet, but there is no Melon de Bourgogne planted here.
+Domaine Saint Nicolas sits at the extreme southern end of the Loire delta, just south of Muscadet, but no Melon de Bourgogne is planted here.
 Instead, Thierry works old vines of Chenin Blanc, Chardonnay, Grolleau Gris, Gamay, Pinot Noir, Negrette, and Cabernet Franc.
 If you think working 40 hectares biodynamically (certified by Biodyvin) is easy, you’re crazy.
 Working by horse and tractor, Thierry usually answers his cell phone from the vineyard, often as late as 10:00 at night.
 You will not find a more dedicated vigneron in France.